MicrosoftDocs/powerapps-docs/powerapps-docs/user/run-app-client.md

 ---
-title: Run a canvas-based app on a mobile device | Microsoft Docs
+title: Quickstart to run a canvas-based app on a mobile device | Microsoft Docs
-description: Walkthrough of running a canvas-based app on a mobile device
+description: In this quickstart, you learn how to run a canvas app on a mobile device
 services: ''
 suite: powerapps
 documentationcenter: na
 author: skjerland
-manager: anneta
+manager: kfile
 editor: ''
 tags: ''